tanchu-git/stream-analytics-btc/README.md

 ![Screenshot 2023-08-09 233103](https://github.com/tanchu-git/stream_analytics_btc/assets/139019601/5b8619eb-c195-43e7-92b8-201c882b1f23)

-Main focus for the [query](https://github.com/tanchu-git/stream_analytics_btc/blob/main/stream_query/query.sql) is 'AnomalyDetection_SpikeAndDip'.
+Main focus for the [query](https://github.com/tanchu-git/stream_analytics_btc/blob/main/stream_query/query.sql) is ```AnomalyDetection_SpikeAndDip```.
 As the name suggest, it detects temporary anomalies in a time series event.
 The underlying machine learning model uses the adaptive kernel density estimation algorithm.
 It supports unsupervised learning and real time scoring, whereby it will learn from the data.
-More details is in [stream_query](https://github.com/tanchu-git/stream_analytics_btc/blob/main/stream_query/query.sql).
+More details is in [```stream_query```](https://github.com/tanchu-git/stream_analytics_btc/blob/main/stream_query/query.sql).

 ### Let's go through the different CTEs in the query -